DiepTranCFPT/FPT-Admission-system/README.md

 ## Overview

-The **FPT Admission System** is a backend service designed to manage user authentication, registration, and administration for an admissions platform.
-It leverages Spring Boot, Spring Security, and integrates with Firebase for authentication, providing a robust and secure system for handling user accounts and roles.
+The **FPT Admission System** is a backend service designed to manage accounts authentication, registration, and administration for an admissions platform.
+It leverages Spring Boot, Spring Security, and integrates with Firebase for authentication, providing a robust and secure system for handling accounts accounts and roles.

 ## Features